• Skip to primary navigation

 4. Close the bottle and shake.
 Make sure it’s sealed tight so booze doesn’t leak out everywhere!

 5. Store in a cool, dark place.
 I always keep my bottles of steeping vanilla extract in the back of the liquor cabinet.
-Just make sure your husband and/or roommates know it is OFF LIMITS for drinking.
+Just make sure everyone knows it is OFF LIMITS for drinking.

 6. Shake the bottle.
 Once a week.
 For at least the next two months.
 Three is even better.
 Six is just out of this world!